rebelsky/csc151/outlines/summaries/turtle-graphics.md

 We explore another imperative model of images, *turtle graphics*.
-In this model, we give drawing expressions to robotic turtles.
+In this model, we give drawing expressions to simulated robotic turtles.